-There’s lots to learn from the growth of fitness brand Gymshark, covering everything from product design to consumer insight and media channel innovation.
+There’s lots to learn from the brand building success Gymshark.
+The fitness brand has done a great job on everything from product design to consumer insight and media channel innovation.
 The company has come a long way since founder Ben Francis started it in his parents’ garage in 2012, aged 19.
 The company is now valued at £1billion following the recent sale of 20% of the business to private equity firm General Atlantic.
-In this post we look at 10 lessons from the Gymshark success story.
+In this post we look at 10 brand building lessons from the Gymshark success story.

 1. BE the consumer

 Rather than trying to understand the consumer, Ben IS the consumer, following the example of other successful entrepreneurs we’ve posted on over the years.
 As a teenager, “the gym was everything” to Ben according to a Times article (1).
 By focusing on a category where he was already a user, Ben had what we call ‘consumer empathy’: a deep, visceral and intuitive connection with what people want from a product.
 This meant he didn’t need to spend time and money on lots of research.
 “We just thought, ‘what do we want to wear’, ‘what do we like’ and ‘let’s make it,’” he explained.
 Action: if you’re thinking of starting a business, a good place to start is looking at opportunities or problems to solve in a category you are actively involved in.
 In the corporate world, try to have at least some of your team who are active users of the category, so you can go beyond consumer understanding to consumer empathy.